-Anatol Lieven directs the Eurasia Program at the Quincy Institute for Responsible Statecraft.
+Anatol Lieven is the director of the Eurasia Program at the Quincy Institute for Responsible Statecraft.
 He was formerly a professor at Georgetown University in Qatar and in the War Studies Department of King’s College London.
 He also served as a member of the advisory committee of the South Asia Department of the British Foreign and Commonwealth Office and of the academic board of the Valdai discussion club in Russia.
 He holds a BA and PhD in history and political science from Cambridge University in England.

 From 1985 to 1998, Lieven worked as a journalist in South Asia, the former Soviet Union and Eastern Europe and covered the wars in Afghanistan, Chechnya and the southern Caucasus.
 From 2000 to 2007 he worked at think tanks in Washington DC.